HedgeComp/WindowsOtto-PilotBranding/README.md

 ## Suggestions?

-If you have suggestions on other customizations that would be useful, contact me at scottm@centennialit.com.
+If you have suggestions on other customizations that would be useful, contact me at scottm@centennialit.com Or Come find @Doctair in the GetRubix Discord.